 That's where you're in luck - Bright Network offers a free Psychometric test.

 A great stepping stone

 In conclusion, graduate schemes are a tried and tested way to boost your career prospects from the first day out of university.
 Yes, it is a highly competitive field and the process can take anywhere from one to three months - perhaps longer.

 However, prepare well, immerse yourself in the recent workings of the firm of your choice and submit your application with plenty of time and you will boost your chances of success considerably.

 When asking the question, ‘what is a graduate scheme’, it's important to remember that graduate schemes differ massively between sectors and companies.
 The opportunity to develop your career means they’re something you should be considering as you enter the final year of your degree.

 When looking for graduate schemes it’s important you’re thinking about the kind of sector you want to go into, the sort of company you want to work for, and the benefits of the scheme you’re looking for.
-You can start your hunt for graduate schemes with us here at Bright Network.
-Alternatively, if you’re not sure where to start, you can learn more on our ‘no idea what to do’ hub.
+Kick-start your search today with our handy graduate scheme application page.